Create a Branch 🪓

 Transforming the Data

 Now we’ll make a change to the data. lakeFS has several native clients, as well as an S3-compatible endpoint.
 This means that anything that can use S3 will work with lakeFS.
 Pretty neat.
-We’re going to use DuckDB, but unlike in the previous step where it was run within the lakeFS web page, we’ve got a standalone container running.

-CREATE TABLE lakes AS
+CREATE OR REPLACE TABLE lakes AS

-SELECT * FROM READ_PARQUET('s3://quickstart/denmark-lakes/lakes.parquet');
+SELECT * FROM READ_PARQUET('lakefs://quickstart/denmark-lakes/lakes.parquet');

 SELECT country, COUNT(*)